 George Risk Industries

 George Risk Industries (GRI) is an American manufacturer of pushbutton switches, keyboards, keypads and proximity sensors, founded in Kimball, NE by George Risk in 1966.
 While GRI still advertise most of their keyboard and switch range, they no longer have any staff decided to keyboard production.
-The Futaba-made switch types are no longer listed, presumably as supplies have been exhausted after Sejin ceased manufacturing them.
-(Sejin themselves never respond to queries, and Futaba appear to have retained no records on their switches, possibly due to having previously transferred manufacture to former partner Sejin.)
+The Futaba-made switch types are no longer available as Futaba and Sejin have ceased production of those product lines.

 GRI reed keyboards are among the rarest in the industry, with several switch types having never been observed at all.